 The first decision of all is of course that of where to go.
 You may be somebody who has long had a destination in mind but you won’t be alone if you find yourself wanting to see the world but being uncertain of just where to start.

 There are lots of great options for long backpacking trips but there are some pretty big differences between independent travel in Southeast Asia and South America for example.
-For a brief overview head to our backpacking regions page which outlines the pros and cons to travelling in five of the most popular regions with backpackers.

 During times of Covid-19, you will also certainly want to take into consideration the rules and restrictions across the world when deciding.
 Finding countries you can enter without any complications like quarantines and ones where life is pretty much back to normal is clearly advisable.
 However you do need to be aware that things can still change at short notice in almost any part of the world and at the time of writing, we are still a long way off normality in many of the most popular backpacking destinations.